Claude François: Personal life

 By 1972 he was single again, dating several well-known European stars.
 Finnish model Sofia Kiukkonen 1973–76 and American model Kathalyn (Kathleen) H. Jones-Mann 1976–78 were his most important relationships of this period.
 He also had an affair with his dresser Sylvie Mathurin from 1974 to 1978.

 He continued to perform while overseeing his numerous business interests.
 In 1975, while in London, he narrowly escaped death when an IRA bomb exploded in the lobby of the Hilton hotel and two years later a fan tried to shoot him while he drove his car.

-In 1977–78, more than 15 years after his first hit record, he was still topping the musical charts with multi-million sales from hits such as "Alexandrie Alexandra" (which was released on the day of his burial) and performing to large audiences.